 We had amazing food, birthday cake, fireworks (more practice was apparently needed in preparation to the pyrotechnical mayhem of the New Year celebrations), and the local drummer band playing the wild assortment of drums brought in earlier surpassed themselves.
 The music attracted even more people who seemed to have come from the other side of the island.

 The drum band was accompanied by the fire-eaters, juggling burning torches and fire balls to the beat with amazing grace and skill.
 One of the guys managed to accidentally set fire to his substantial dreadlocks to the sheer delight and amusement of the public (no worries – the fire was quickly extinguished, and he did not even lose his dreads!).
 The fire-eaters also doubled up as “sexy-dancers”.
-There was an impromptu semi-striptease (nobody got fully naked, though, to my sheet disappointment), the DJ kicked in, wine and beer were floating freely, and it seemed that half the island joined in on the party.
+There was an impromptu semi-striptease (nobody got fully naked, though, to my sheer disappointment), the DJ kicked in, wine and beer were floating freely, and it seemed that half the island joined in on the party.

 Another year older, and none the wiser!
 A great party was had by all.
 Needless to say, we again did not remember how we got back to our bed at Stella’z.